cyberphone/cbor-js-api/README.md

 For maximum interoperability, the API also depends on Rule&nbsp;2 of section 4.2.2, as well as interpreting Appendix&nbsp;A as
 _bidirectional_.
 For a more thorough description and rationale, turn to: https://cyberphone.github.io/android-cbor/distribution/apidoc/org/webpki/cbor/package-summary.html#deterministic-encoding.

+This encoding scheme is _backward compatible_ with the "CBOR&nbsp;Playground" (https://cbor.me),
+maintained by the RFC8949 editor, Carsten&nbsp;Bormann.

 ### Diagnostic Notation Support

 Diagnostic notation permits displaying CBOR data as human-readable text.
 This is practical for _logging_,